GeoffClements/adlib/README.md

 # adlib

-Rust library for playing music asynchronously
+Rust library for playing music asynchronously.

+Currently a WIP